Cherry Sor.Wanich

+Suriyan Srikan (สุริยัน ศรีกัน; born May 30, 1969), known professionally as Cherry Sor.Wanich (เชอรี่ ส.วานิช), is a Thai former professional Muay Thai fighter.
+He is a former Lumpinee Stadium Super Featherweight Champion who was famous in the 1980s and 1990s.
+Nicknamed the "Black Shark", he was especially known for his relentless pressure, clinch, and knees.

 Biography and career

 Cherry started Muay Thai at the age of 12 fighting for various camps until the age of 17 when he joined the Sor wanich gym in Chonburi, he would spend the rest of his career there.

 He was a popular fighter of the Bangkok circuit with purses going as high as 250,000 THB.

+At his peak was 4 time Lumpinee Stadium Super Featherweight (130 lbs) champion.

 After his retirement Cherry spent time in Macau working as a bodyguard.